BPA-CSIRO-Workshops/btp-module-nectar/README.md

 # btp-module-nectar
 Bioinformatics Training Platform (BTP) Module: Using the NeCTAR Research Cloud

+  * Topic
+    * How to access the Australian NeCTAR Research Cloud
+  * Target Audience
+    * Biologists
+	* Non-bioinformaticians
+	* Little to no programming expereience
+  * Prerequisites
+    * None
+  * Key Learning Outcomes
+    * How to access computational resources on the Australian NeCTAR Research Cloud
+	* How to instantiate VM's on the NeCTAR Research Cloud
+	* How to setup your own local VirtualBox VM
+	* How to connect to a VM using an NX client
+  * Time Required
+    *
+  * Compute Requirements
+    *

 License
 =======
 The contents of this repository are released under the Creative Commons